pickles4evaaaa/mybibliotheca/docs/AUTHENTICATION.md

 New users can register at `/register` with:
 - Username (3-20 characters, alphanumeric + underscore)
 - Email address (must be valid and unique)
-- Password (minimum 8 characters, at least one letter and one number)
+- Password (default minimum 12 characters with mixed case, number, and symbol; configurable via admin settings or the `PASSWORD_MIN_LENGTH` environment variable)

 ### Login